doganmeh/BezosAcChallenge/README.md

 - Put transformation logic in a separate Lambda function to isolate processes and to be able to run them separately when needed
 - Calculate `year` using system date-time, if not provided (useful for scheduling the job).
 - Make it repeatable: let it clean-up and pick up from where left off the second time it is run
-- Better governance: document schema, etc.
+- Better governance: document schema, manage access, etc.
 - More data validation:
   - check against schema (things evolve)
   - cross check similar data